-- Assessement of the assumptions and methodology used by Management to identify the recoverability of trade and other receivables or characterise them as bad debt. - Examination of the attornev's confirmation letter regarding bad receivables handled during the year and identification of any indication of doubtful accounts. - Assessment of the level of impairment of trade and other receivables, taking into account specific debtors classifications and factors, such as maturity, substantial debtors and high risk debtors. - Assessment of recoverability of balances through comparing the year end closing balances collected subsequent amounts with settlements. - Assessment of the application of the methodology, in accordance with IFRS 9, as well as the accuracy and completeness of the data used by the Management in the calculation - Assessment of the adequacy and appropriateness of the Company and Group's disclosures in Notes 5.1, 14 and 15 of the attached financial statements.
+- · Assessement of the assumptions and methodology used by Management to identify the recoverability of trade and other receivables or characterise them as bad debt. - · Examination of the attorney's confirmation letter regarding bad receivables handled during the year and identification of any indication of doubtful accounts. - trade and other receivables, taking into account specific debtors classifications and factors, such as maturity, substantial debtors and high risk - · Assessment of recoverability of balances through comparing the year end closing balances with subsequent amounts collected / - · Assessment of the application of the methodology, in accordance with IFRS 9, as well as the accuracy and completeness of the data used by the Management in the calculation - · Assessment of the adequacy and appropriateness of the Company and Group's disclosures in Notes 5.1, 14 and 15 of the attached financial statements.